-Which traits do you place the most emphasis on in your breeding programme?
+Which traits do you place the most emphasis on in your breeding program?
 Which traits have been the most difficult to alter?

 The focus is on a correct physical structure, temperament and natural ability to work.

 I think color genetics can be very difficult to correct.
-Just as the temperaments of dogs that tend to be not as self assured and confident as we need in a working dog, so I tend to stay away from dogs with a more mild temperaments.
+Just as the temperaments of dogs that tend to be not as self-assured and confident as we need in a working dog, so I tend to stay away from dogs with milder temperaments.

 However, our dogs are our beloved family companions along with our working partners, so it’s important to me to have dogs that are focused and determined when working, but also easy to be around and enjoyable companions when we are not working–good with people, especially kids, and dogs that have an “off” switch and can handle everyday life when it does not include working livestock.